 When I started backpacking, one of my first realizations was, “OMG, beer is really cheap in foreign countries.”

 And then, after a lot of sampling, I had the secondary (but no less important) realization that “OMG, beer is really delicious in foreign countries.”

 If you are fond of sampling local beers on your travels, try out these top beers from around the world.
 You will have no regrets – pinkie promise.

 1. Phuket Island Lager, Thailand

 Phuket is an island in Thailand best known as a party spot for foreign revelers, but if you want to sip on a few beers with dinner instead of going wild “in da club,” make sure you ask for Phuket Island Lager.

 As the name would suggest, this beer is brewed on the island, and it's made with a mixture of German hops and local jasmine rice.

 It can even claim to be the only Thai beer to win the gold medal for excellence at the Monde Selection awards.

 2. Noche Buena, Mexico

 In Mexico, there are three drinks that you should be drinking on a trip to a cantina – mezcal, tequila (which is a type of mezcal), and good old beer.

 If you happen to be in Mexico around Christmas, make sure you ask for Noche Buena beer, which is only sold at this time of year.

 It has a dark brown color and tastes pretty malty.
 And at 5.9% alcohol, it's stronger than most Mexican beers, too – perfect for a celebration!

 3. Bia Hoi, North Vietnam

-Signs on the street will invite you to try a fresh beer on the road, and at an unbelievably low price.
+Signs on the street will invite you to try a fresh beer on the road at an unbelievably low price.

-My lasting memories from Vietnam all involve being amazed at the beer prices and then consuming a hell of a lot of the golden stuff.
+My lasting memories from Vietnam involve being amazed at the beer prices and then consuming a lot of the golden stuff.